Waph1/glance/README.md

 -   **Minimalist Design**: Clean interface focused on speed and usability.
 -   **Performance**: Optimized for fast startup and smooth scrolling.

+## Recommended Usage

+Glance is designed to be used as a quick-access overlay.
+For the best experience, we recommend binding the app to a **gesture shortcut** or a **hardware button**.

+-   **Gestures**: Use your device's native gesture settings or third-party gesture apps to launch Glance with a specific swipe (e.g., long swipe from the side).
+-   **Buttons**: Map it to an extra physical key or an accessibility shortcut for instant access without leaving your current app.

 ## Installation

 1. Clone the repository: